Chart Color Schemes

 Millbank - Avoca hosts an older demographic, ranking in the top quartile nationwide

 Millbank - Avoca has a median age of 48, which is higher than Rest of Qld's figure of 41 and significantly above the national norm of 38.
-The 75-84 age group constitutes 12.1% of its population, compared to Rest of Qld's percentage, while the 35-44 cohort makes up 9.5%.
+The 75-84 age group makes up 12.1% of Millbank - Avoca's population, compared to Rest of Qld, while the 35-44 cohort is less prevalent at 9.5%.
 This concentration in the 75-84 age group is well above the national figure of 6.0%.
-According to post-2021 Census data, the 25 to 34 age group has increased from 10.2% to 11.4% of the population.
-By 2041, Millbank - Avoca is expected to experience notable shifts in its age composition.
+According to post-2021 Census data, the 25 to 34 age group has grown from 10.2% to 11.4% of Millbank - Avoca's population.
+By 2041, significant shifts in age composition are expected.
 The 85+ group is projected to grow by 39%, reaching 674 people from 484.
-The aging population trend is evident, with those aged 65 and above comprising 71% of the projected growth.
+The aging population trend is evident, with those aged 65 and above comprising 71% of projected growth.
 Conversely, population declines are projected for the 35-44 and 45-54 age cohorts.